learning-zone/angular-basics/README.md

 </div>

 #### Q. What is metadata rewriting?
-Metadata rewriting is the process in which the compiler converts the expression initializing the fields such as useClass, useValue, useFactory, and data into an exported variable, which replaces the expression.
-Remember that the compiler does this rewriting during the emit of the .js file but not in definition files( .d.ts file).
+Metadata rewriting is the process in which the compiler converts the expression initializing the fields such as `useClass`, `useValue`, `useFactory`, and data into an exported variable, which replaces the expression.
+Remember that the compiler does this rewriting during the emit of the `.js` file but not in definition files ( .d.ts file).

 #### Q. How do you provide configuration inheritance?
-Angular Compiler supports configuration inheritance through extends in the tsconfig.json on angularCompilerOptions. i.e, The configuration from the base file(for example, tsconfig.base.json) are loaded first, then overridden by those in the inheriting config file.
+Angular Compiler supports configuration inheritance through extends in the **tsconfig.json** on `angularCompilerOptions`. i.e,The configuration from the base file (example, tsconfig.base.json) are loaded first, then overridden by those in the inheriting config file.
 ```typescript
 {
   "extends": "../tsconfig.base.json",